 - The partner of a gay man is killed by a mob of angry neighbors when the two are discovered to be a couple; the surviving gay man is afraid to report the incident to the police because homosexuality is illegal in his country.

 Is it possible to win asylum if the applicant has not suffered past persecution?

 It is possible, but more difficult, to win a case based on a fear of future persecution.
-The applicant must document very extensively the way that LGBT and/or HIV positive individuals are mistreated in their country and also demonstrate why they reasonably believe that they might be singled out for persecution.
+The applicant must document very extensively the way that LGBTQ and/or HIV positive individuals are mistreated in their country and also demonstrate why they reasonably believe that they might be singled out for persecution.

 How do I apply for asylum?

 Filing for asylum is a very serious decision and you should consult with an attorney before filing.
 If you file on your own, please keep a copy of every piece of paper you submit for your records.
 You should also send the application by certified mail (or through a delivery service such as FedEx or UPS) so that you are given a tracking number for the package.
 This is sometimes the only way to prove that you filed for asylum on time.

 - A declaration (detailed personal statement by the applicant)

 - Corroborating documents (medical reports, police reports, letters from witnesses, etc.) to back up the applicant’s story